 Ralph the Pig: They all got long hair.
 They all got long clothes.
 Must be a hippie church!

-, ostensibly looking for a cause to join in.
-Over the course of the movie he spends time hanging out with stoners, talking to black people (represented by crows) in Harlem where he meets Duke, very briefly meeting with some Rabbis, going on a road trip with his girlfriend Winston, and ultimately meeting with extremists who blow up a power plant
+The movie follows a sex crazed cat named Fritz, who is bored with his college life and decides to drop out and roam New York City (and later takes a roadtrip to San Francisco) in The '60s, ostensibly looking for a cause to join in.
+Over the course of the movie he spends time hanging out with stoners, talking to black people (represented by crows) in Harlem where he meets Duke, very briefly meeting with some Rabbis, going on a road trip with his girlfriend Winston Schwartz, and ultimately meeting with extremists who blow up a power plant.
+Unsurprisingly, he spends most of the movie running from the police (represented as, of course, pigs).
+Of course, his goal of finding himself always seems to take a back seat to more immediate gratification in the form of carnal pleasures or good ol' fashioned weed.

 - Accidental Murder: In a surprisingly sudden and sad turn of events, Duke is shot by a stray bullet while attempting to keep Fritz safe from the gunfire.
 However, he appears as a ghost playing pool in the sequel.